 Diamond jewellery is generally considered to be the go-to when it comes to bridal jewellery, and it makes sense.
 It’s beautiful, it sparkles like nothing else, and it complements every colour, so no matter your personal skin tone or what colours you wish to have as a part of your wedding, diamonds will be your ally.

-These diamond earrings incorporate a slightly floral motif, reminiscent of intricate lace patterns and femininity.
+These pieces of 1950s jewellery incorporate a slightly floral motif, reminiscent of intricate lace patterns and femininity.
 These earrings would be the perfect suit to a lace-heavy wedding dress.
 Paired with a very simple necklace – if any necklace – these earrings will look best with a half-up half-down hairstyle.

 Everyone knows that pearl jewellery is classic, timeless, and elegant.
 These are all reasons why it’s frequently picked as a bridal jewellery stone.
 Its ever-so-slightly off-white colouring is a great match with most wedding dress colours, and its lustre represents the same kind of purity as a typical white wedding dress or cake.